animra/animra/README.md

 Familiar with a wide range of development and data analysis tools, including Packet Tracer, Eclipse, IntelliJ IDEA, RapidMiner, Spyder, and more, to streamline and enhance the software development and NLP workflow.

-User
-ADD ORACLE AND DBA SKILLS AS WELL
-ChatGPT
-Certainly, here's an updated skills section that includes Oracle and DBA skills:

 👩🏼‍💻 Skills

 Proficient in C++, C#, jQuery, and Python.
 Specialization in building NLP applications using Python.